 There’s nothing like the New Year that makes you reevaluate everything.
-Your dental marketing might be in a bit of a rut or you didn’t achieve what you planned in 2019.
-So now is your chance to reboot your practice and make some marketing New Years resolutions for 2020.
+Your dental marketing might be in a bit of a rut or you didn’t achieve what you planned in 2022.
+So now is your chance to reboot your practice and make some marketing New Year’s resolutions for 2023.

 We believe that every practice is unique, so everyone’s marketing resolutions are going to look a little different.
 But there are a few things that every practice can do to kick-start their dental marketing for the year to come.